What Should I Know About Rent-to-Own Homes? A Can’t-Skip Primer

 Kaitlynn Copinger is a freelance writer based in Virginia Beach.
 She is a former newspaper reporter with more than a decade of professional writing experience.
 Having bought and sold one house, then relocating and purchasing another, Kaitlynn knows well the challenges and joys of home ownership.

-When it comes to your housing options, maybe you’re finding yourself in a Goldilocks situation: renting is not enough, but homeownership is too much.
+When it comes to your housing options, maybe you’re finding yourself on a Goldilocks quest: renting is not enough, but homeownership is too much.

 Could a rent-to-own agreement be just right?